Utah Deaf History and Culture

 Commonly Known as "Y" System

-The Utah School for the Deaf had been using the Combined Method in the classroom since 1902, with both manual signing and speech/listening until the 1950s.
+The Utah School for the Deaf had used the Combined Method in the classroom since 1902, with manual signing and speech/listening until the 1950s.
 As the number of Extension classrooms increased, it became clear that more parents wanted their students to master their speaking and listening skills.
 In oral classes, signing was not permitted.
-During this time, Deaf students in oral classrooms were prohibited to sign until they were in ninth grade.
+During this time, Deaf students in oral classrooms were prohibited from signing until they were in ninth grade.
 This restriction only applied during the time spent in class.
 The students were allowed to sign after school and in the dorms.
 Hearing teachers were hired to teach elementary school students basic speaking skills.
 Only Deaf high school students were allowed to be taught by Deaf teachers (Celia May Baldwin, personal communication, April 15, 2012).

-This policy was successfully pushed through USD by the Utah Council for the Deaf, which was founded by parents who campaigned for an oral method.
+This policy was successfully pushed through USD by the Utah Council for the Deaf, founded by parents who campaigned for an oral method.
 Grant Bitter is believed to have been a member of this council.
 The oral mechanism was prioritized over the sign language approach at the USD.
-Superintendent Robert W. Tegeder of the USDB appeared to be in favor of this transition away from sign language, which proved to be a disaster (The UAD Bulletin, Fall-Winter, 1962).
-This policy reform had also received endorsement from the Special Study Committee on Deaf Education (Wight, The Ogden Standard-Examiner, October 19, 1970).
-The dual-track educational system was approved by the Utah State Board of Education on June 14, 1962 (The Ogden Standard-Examiner, June 14, 1962).
+Superintendent Robert W. Tegeder of the USDB appeared to favor this transition away from sign language, which proved to be a disaster (The UAD Bulletin, Fall-Winter, 1962).
+This policy reform also received endorsement from the Special Study Committee on Deaf Education (Wight, The Ogden Standard-Examiner, October 19, 1970).
+The Utah State Board of Education approved the dual-track educational system on June 14, 1962 (The Ogden Standard-Examiner, June 14, 1962).
 USD embraced the Dual Track Program, which meant that all students in the Primary Department started in the Oral Program and couldn't transfer to the Simultaneous Communication Program unless they had "failed" the Oral Program by the age of 11 or 6th grade.

-By the time the Dual Track Program was created in the summer, USD's attitude toward potential teachers had shifted to oral.
+When the Dual Track Program was created in the summer, USD's attitude toward potential teachers had shifted to oral.
 Speech became the primary mode of communication in the classroom for Deaf students.
 The USD administrators believed that the Dual Track Program offered benefits that a single track could not (The Utah Eagle, February 1968; Wight, The Ogden Standard-Examiner, October 19, 1970).
-The Oral Program, according to USD, must have a mindset that is "pure oral."
+According to USD, the Oral Program must have a " pure oral mindset."
 In 1968, the USD was one of the few residential schools in the country to offer an exclusively oral program in the primary department (elementary) (The Utah Eagle, February 1968).

 The branches on the "Y" served as a decision "crossroad."
-In the Oral Division, a Deaf student progressed from preschool to sixth grade.
-After that, a committee met to decide whether the student should stay in the Oral program or transfer to the Simultaneous Communication (Sim-Com) program.
+For example, in the Oral Division, a Deaf student progressed from preschool to sixth grade.
+Afterward, a committee met to decide whether the student should stay in the Oral program or transfer to the Simultaneous Communication (Sim-Com) program.
 This decision was made based on the student's performance in school, test results, and the family's environment (The Utah Eagle, February 1968; Wight, The Ogden Standard-Examiner, October 19, 1970).
-Because all of the children were expected to enroll in the entirely oral program, either on the Ogden campus or in the Extension classrooms, it was not surprising that the Salt Lake Extension program was nearly as big as the Ogden residential school (The Ogden Standard-Examiner, October, 19, 1970; The Utah Eagle, February 1968).
-For years, these regulatory changes had a deleterious impact on Ogden's residential school.
+Because all of the children were expected to enroll in the entire oral program, either on the Ogden campus or in the Extension classrooms, it was not surprising that the Salt Lake Extension program was nearly as big as the Ogden residential school (The Ogden Standard-Examiner, October 19, 1970; The Utah Eagle, February 1968).
+For years, these regulatory changes had a harmful impact on Ogden's residential school.

 By 1973, USD was the only state in the United States to provide parents and Deaf students with both methods of communication through the Dual Track System (Laflamme, The Ogden Standard-Examiner, September 5, 1973).

 The catch was this: At the age of three, all Deaf and hard of hearing children were required to start the Oral Program.
 There was no other option available to the parents.
-If the Deaf student's oral education failed, or if he or she did not learn to talk or listen well enough to pass, the child was transferred in the Simultaneous Communication Program.
-The student was given every opportunity to excel in oral skills and was normally kept in the Oral Program until he or she was ten or twelve years old (First Reunion of the Utah School for the Deaf Alumni, 1976).
+If the Deaf student's oral education failed or did not learn to talk or listen well enough to pass, the child was transferred to the Simultaneous Communication Program.
+The student was given every opportunity to excel in oral skills.
+They were usually kept in the Oral Program until they were ten or twelve (First Reunion of the Utah School for the Deaf Alumni, 1976).
 Parents who genuinely wanted their Deaf child to learn sign language in the classroom had to wait until their child was transferred to the Simultaneous Communication Program at the same age (Kenneth L. Kinner. personal communication, May 14, 2011).

 The Main Building of the Utah School for the Deaf